hopzebordah/mrmoneybot-node/README.md

 YOU MUST EDIT THE .env AND config.js FILES WITH YOUR PARTICULAR INFORMATION

-THE BOT WILL NOT FUNCTION WITHOUT YOUR PRELIMINARY SETUP REEEEEEEEEEEEEEEEE
+THE BOT WILL NOT FUNCTION WITHOUT YOUR PRELIMINARY SETUP

 the bot draw creds (like keys and such) from a .env file. additional info is needed inside the config.js file